by Alf Bock

 Back on West Swan Road and over Reid Highway is Lancaster and theirs has delightful toffee apple aromas with flavours of cherries and cranberries and a pleasing dry finish.

 Further along West Swan is Ugly Duckling Wines and more strawberries and cream; this one is slightly sweeter than the previous two.
+If you visit in warmer months, you may even get to enjoy their very popular frosé (frozen rosé).

 Continue on to the end of West Swan Road and head right onto Great Northern Highway.
 On the left, Haddrill Road will take to you to Swan Valley Wines and their exciting Tempranillo and Malvasia blend.
 Aromas of red berries are a prelude to a bouquet of sour cherries and dried raspberries.